 If your goal is to keep your tree small, you should top it in the first year or two of growth to control its shape.
-If your tree is at least 30 inches (about 75 cm) tall, then cut the leader at a 45 degree angle about 24 inches (60 cm) above the ground.
+If your tree is at least 30 inches tall, then cut the leader at a 45 degree angle about 24 inches above the ground.
 This is the only time you should ever top your cherry tree.

 In subsequent years, trim the branches that grow out from the tree to give in the shape and size you want.

-Japanese cherry fruit are small, bitter, and mostly seed.
+Japanese cherry fruits, however, are small, bitter, and mostly seed.
 The seed, like the seeds of all stone fruits, contains toxic amounts of a chemical called amygdalin, which your body turns into cyanide.
-Don’t eat the fruit.
+Don’t eat the fruit!

-e leaves contain the blood thinner coumadin, the same chemical used to make the drug Warfarin.
-Don’t eat them or use them in tea.
+The tree’s leaves also contain a blood-thinning substance called Coumadin, the same chemical used to make the drug Warfarin.
+Don’t eat them or use them in tea!

 Health Benefits of Japanese Cherry Trees

-However, there are health benefits to the practice of shinrin-yoku, or “bathing in the forest.”
-Taking in the beauty of Japanese cherry blossoms has been shown to lower stress hormone levels and blood pressure.
+As far as consumption goes, there aren’t any health benefits to eating Japanese cherry fruit, because it is poisonous.
+Don’t eat it!
+However, there seem to be significant health benefits that result from the practice of shinrin-yoku, or “forest bathing,” which can certainly include the beauty of Japanese cherry blossoms and has been shown to lower stress hormone levels and blood pressure.